FractalBlocks/Fractal-quickstart/README.md

 ## E2E testing

 We recomend to have e2e tests for each acceptance criteria (of a user story).
-E2e test always shoul import the module, e.g. `app/index.ts` as a start point
+E2e test always shoul import the module, e.g. `app/index.ts` as a start point.
+Here some tips:

+- The e2e tests always should assert that there are no warning and errors via logs

 ## Unit testing